Scientists developed the first migraine treatments in the late 1920s. Today, numerous treatments exist to both prevent and treat migraine attacks.

 Botox

-The approval was based on research that found Botox to be effective in reducing both the severity and frequency of headaches in those with chronic migraine.
-The treatment was also well-tolerated.
+The approval came from research that found Botox to be effective in reducing the severity and frequency of headaches in those with chronic migraine.
+The treatment was also well-tolerable.

 In 2013, the FDA approved the first device for the treatment of migraine symptoms.
-The manufacturers designed the device for use at home.
+The manufacturers designed the device for home use.

-The device, which is called the Cerena Transcranial Magnetic Stimulator (TMS), works by delivering short pulses of magnetic energy to the back of the head.
-This, in turn, causes an electrical current in a certain part of the brain called the occipital cortex.
-This current can help reduce or eliminate the effects of migraine with aura.
+The device, which was called the Cerena TMS, worked by delivering short pulses of magnetic energy to the back of the head.
+This, in turn, caused an electrical current in a certain part of the brain called the occipital cortex.
+This current helps reduce or eliminate the effects of migraine with aura.

-Since the Cerena TMS approval, the FDA has approved several other therapeutic devices, which are generally smaller and less expensive.
+The manufacturer eventually took the Cerena TMS off the market and replaced it with the Spring TMS, which the company also took off the market.
+Since then, the FDA has approved the SAVI Dual TMS and several other therapeutic devices, which are generally smaller and less expensive.
 The approved models are:

 CGRP antibodies

-CGRP monoclonal antibodies work by removing excess CGRP molecules.
-By blocking the release of this naturally occurring substance into the body, the treatment reduces or stops migraine attacks.
+CGRP monoclonal antibodies work by blocking the action of CGRP molecules.
+By blocking the action of this naturally occurring substance in the body, the treatment reduces or stops migraine attacks.

 It was the first approved preventive migraine treatment that blocks the activity of the CGRP molecule.
-Today, doctors may also prescribe other CGRP antibody medications, such as galcanezumab (Emgality).
+Today, doctors may also prescribe other CGRP antibody medications, such as galcanezumab (Emgality) and fremanezumab (Ajovy).

 Ditans